Hypoxia: Definition, Causes, Symptoms, and Treatment

 What-Is-Hypoxia-And-Why-Is-It-So-Dangerous

 The brain depends on the blood to provide it with a constant supply of oxygen.
 Thus disruptions to any part of the body that plays a role in blood or oxygen supply can lead to hypoxia.
-The four primary causes of hypoxia are:
+Hypoxia occurs when oxygen delivery to the brain is interrupted.
+This can happen in several ways:

 Numerous illnesses and injuries can cause hypoxia.
 Those include: